Address51 Avenue de L’OUA

-The Kinshasa Democratic Republic of the Congo Temple stands next to the Kinshasa Democratic Republic of the Congo Stake Center on land that had been reserved for a temple for several years.
+The Kinshasa Democratic Republic of the Congo Temple stands next to the stake center for the Kinshasa Democratic Republic of the Congo Stake on land that had been reserved for a temple for several years.
 A guardhouse sits at the beautiful driveway entrance to the grounds, which is lined with royal palm trees.
-An institute and seminary building also operates on the property in addition to a patron housing facility.
+An institute and seminary building operates on the property in addition to a patron housing facility.

-The Kinshasa Democratic Republic of the Congo Temple was the fourth temple built in Africa and the first built in the Democratic Republic of the Congo.
+The Kinshasa Democratic Republic of the Congo Temple was the fourth temple built in the continent of Africa and the first built in the country of the Democratic Republic of the Congo.